opendatasoft/ods-documentation/content/develop/getting_started/available_apis/en/article.md

 ### Quotas

-APIs endpoints are subject to quotas based limitations.
+APIs endpoints are subject to quota-based limitations.
 Contact the domain administrator or the dataset owner when you reach a limit.

 ### Errors handling